HBRS-SDP/sdp_ss20_collision_monitoring_for_robotic_manipulators/README.md

 - Djordje Vukcevic

 ## Description
 This repository is a group submission for MAS Software Development Project.
 The goal of this project is to extend the existing implementation to perform the collision monitoring with respect to the mobile base.
-"Need to update here based on the paper references" The paper implemented is a method of obstacle avoidance for robotic manipulators and at the request of the client a combination of 2 papers was implemented and can be found in the reference section \[1\]\[2\]
+In this work, we extended the existing implementation such that the robot arms do not collide with the body and also implemented a base controller that controls and helps in collision avoidance and monitoring for the robot base.

 ## Structure
 This repository is structured to contain multiple implementations/libraries and